crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/wireless-client-authentication-methods/README.md

 1. Identifying the endpoints (authenticating client devices) – for example, using MAC address filtering or IEEE 802.1X certificate-based device authentication.
 2. Authenticating the end user accessing the network – for example, via WPA2-Enterprise with EAP-TLS or EAP-PEAP for username/password verification.
 3. Protecting the wireless data from eavesdroppers using encryption – for example, using AES-CCMP encryption (WPA3) or TKIP (legacy WPA).
-4. Protecting the wireless data from tampering with frame authentication – for example, with 802.11’s frame integrity checks (MIC) or GCMP in WPA3.
+4. Protecting the wireless data from tampering with frame authentication – for example, with IEEE 802.11’s frame integrity checks (MIC) or GCMP in WPA3.

 Endpoint identification ensures only authorized devices connect, while user authentication verifies legitimate users.
 Together, these measures strengthen access control, while encryption and integrity checks safeguard data in transit.